Your Name: The Details You Might Have Missed in "Kimi no Na Wa"

-It is official: Your Name (“Kimi no na wa” in Japanese) is the most successful anime of all time.
-And for good reason; this blockbuster from Makoto Shinkai looks gorgeous, has a smart plot, and has universal themes that speak to everyone.
+It's official: Your Name (“Kimi no Na Wa” in Japanese) is the most successful anime of all time.
+And for good reason: this blockbuster from Makoto Shinkai looks gorgeous, has a smart plot, and has universal themes that speak to everyone.

 The Red Thread

 Mitsuha often ties her hair with a red string, and you may have noticed that this seemingly simple string gets a lot of emphasis in the movie.
 This is deliberate: the “Red String of Fate” is a common trope of Asian cultures, where it is believed that two people with a shared destiny are bound by a red string – sometimes invisible, sometimes literal.
 This also ties into the symbolism of Mitsuha’s family’s tradition of braiding cords, where the grandmother talks of strings unravelling and then coming back together.